CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements.md

 | Persistant   | 1,000 MB/s/TB     |   $0.300                                  | 	$0.600/month | .0008333/hour     |
 | Scratch      | 200/MB/s/TiB      |    $0.070 	                               |        $0.140/month | 0.000192/hour     |

+Q. What is the difference between TiB and TB (I obtained the syntax from the AWS Pricing Table see link above)

 Scratch SSD 200 MB/s/TB is tier of the storage pricing that we have configured in the yaml for the cmaq parallel cluster.

 <a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/SharedStorage-v3.html#SharedStorage-v3-FsxLustreSettings">FSxLustreSettings</a>